Penny (British pre-decimal coin): 19th century

 By 1802, the production of privately issued provincial tokens had ceased.
 However, in the next ten years the intrinsic value of copper rose.
 The return of privately minted token coinage was evident by 1811 and endemic by 1812, as more and more of the government-issued copper coinage was melted down.
-The Royal Mint undertook a massive recoinage programme in 1816, with large quantities of gold and silver coin being minted.
+The Royal Mint undertook a massive recoinage programme in 1816, with large quantities of gold and silver coinage being minted.
 To thwart the further issuance of private token coinage, in 1817 an Act of Parliament was passed which forbade the manufacture of private token coinage under very severe penalties.
 Copper coins continued to be minted after 1797, through the reigns of George III, George IV and William IV, and the early reign of Queen Victoria.
 These later coins were smaller than the cartwheel pennies of 1797, and contained a smaller amount of copper.

-In 1857 a survey by the Royal Mint found that around one third of all copper coinage was worn or mutilated, often by advertisements.
-Two years later Thomas Graham, the Master of the Mint, convinced William Ewart Gladstone, then Chancellor of the Exchequer, that so large a part of the copper coinage must be taken out of circulation that it was worth introducing a whole new coinage which would be "much more convenient and agreeable in use".
+In 1857, a survey by the Royal Mint found that around one third of all copper coinage was worn or mutilated, often by advertisements.
+Two years later, Thomas Graham, the Master of the Mint, convinced William Ewart Gladstone, then Chancellor of the Exchequer, that so large a part of the copper coinage must be taken out of circulation that it was worth introducing a whole new coinage which would be "much more convenient and agreeable in use".
 These new coins were minted in bronze, and their specifications were no longer constrained by the onerous requirement that their face value should match the value of the base metal used to make the coin.
 They were introduced in 1860 and a year later the withdrawal of the old copper coinage began.